10 Safe and polite email greetings

 How to begin your email.

 Let’s stop and think of the context here.
 First, this is an email, not a letter.
 The expected formality is not as high as in a letter and brevity and clarity is the holy err…Binity?
-A certain amount of respect is anticipated, but over-formality and long-windedness will not help your email get read.
+A certain amount of respect is needed, but too formal and too long is not good (think how you feel when you get an email with a long, long introduction).
 Other concerns are accidentally causing offence, or over-friendliness.
 So, with that in mind,

 Let’s start with addressing an individual.